lukaszbudnik/keycloak-kubernetes/README.md

 All the deployment steps together with a quick cluster test are available on YouTube: [Deploying Keycloak cluster to Kubernetes](https://www.youtube.com/watch?v=g8LVIr8KKSA&list=PLPZal7ksxNs0mgScrJxrggEayV-TPZ9sA&index=1).

-I also provide a demo app which contains:
+I also provide a cloud native demo app which contains:

-* React front-end application
+- React front-end application authenticating with Keycloak using official Keycloak JavaScript adapter
-* haproxy acting as an authentication & authorization gateway
+- haproxy acting as an authentication & authorization gateway implemented by [lukaszbudnik/haproxy-auth-gateway](https://github.com/lukaszbudnik/haproxy-auth-gateway)
-* mock backend microservices powered by [lukaszbudnik/yosoy](https://github.com/lukaszbudnik/yosoy)
+- mock backend microservices implemented by [lukaszbudnik/yosoy](https://github.com/lukaszbudnik/yosoy)
-* ready-to-import Keycloak realm with predefined clients, roles, and test users
+- ready-to-import Keycloak realm with predefined client, roles, and test users

 # Deploy Keycloak cluster

-Please see [Prerequisites](PREREQUISITES.md) to make sure you have Kubernetes Dashboard, nginx-ingress, and bitnami helm repo configured.
+See [Prerequisites](PREREQUISITES.md) to make sure you have Kubernetes Dashboard, nginx-ingress, and bitnami helm repo configured.

 If you have all the prerequisites then you are just a few commands from running your first Keycloak cluster on Kubernetes: